 Courage: Teams must have the tenacity to commit to an ambitious (but attainable) amount of work for each sprint.
 Scrum masters must also be able to stand up to stakeholders if necessary, and the product owner must guide the development team with authority.

 Commitment: Each sprint is itself commitment: teams must agree on what they’re going to accomplish and stick to it.
 This value is reflected in each team’s unique “Definition of Done,” a list of criteria to determine whether a feature or deliverable is truly finished — that it’s not only fully functional, but meets the team’s standards for quality.

 Respect: In the service of true collaboration, roles and responsibilities are transparent.
 Each member of the team is respected equally, regardless of job description, seniority, or status.
 The development team must honor the product owner’s authority in deciding what the team works on, and the product owner needs to respect the team’s need follow whatever work process is best for them.

-Now that you've got the basics, are you curious about the pros and cons of Scrum (and other top project management methodologies)?
+Now that you've got the basics, are you curious about the pros and cons of Scrum (and other top project management methodologies, such as Kanban vs. Scrum)?
+Wondering what are the 5 Scrum ceremonies?
 Read our Quick-Start Guide to Project Management Methodologies and you'll be an expert in no time!